 Recent clear cut logging operations on CCWSA property have negatively impacted many of the trails.
 The Orange trail, in particular, suffered a great deal of damage.
 The Red trail is no longer viable.
 While sections of the Orange trail have been destroyed, much of it has been restored, so that the trail retains a continuous link between the White trail and the New Hightower Church.
 (The spur leading to Huckleberry Hill has been destroyed, but plans are being formulated to restore the connection.)

-Boy Scout Troop 241 and the Sutallee Trace Trail Stewards work cooperatively to restore, maintain, and expand the Etowah Hiking Trails.
-As of January, 2021, the trail system is comprised of 10-15 miles of footpaths.
-In addition to formulating plans to restore the Orange trail's patch to Huckleberry Hill, efforts are being made to re-route the Purple trail away from the clear cut.
+Boy Scout Troop 241 and the Sutallee Trace Trail Stewards work cooperatively to restore, maintain, and expand the Sutallee Trace Trails.
+As of January, 2025, the trail system is comprised of 10-15 miles of footpaths.
+In addition to formulating plans to restore the Orange trail's patch to Huckleberry Hill, efforts are being made to create trails along Jug Creek, and make minor improvements to existing bottom land roads, to improve their usability.
 Addition of other trails is also under consideration.